balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 7

 Today I learned about pattern validation.
 This type of validation is more complex as it uses regular expressions (regex).

+## Day 147 - 2024/02/26

+### HTML Web Forms - Pt.
+8

+Today, I learned about styling validations, which is very helpful for giving direct feedback to the user on which fields he has the wrong data.